 - Recurrence of pelvic organ prolapse;

 If you have experienced any of these symptoms after a transvaginal mesh operation, seek medical advice as soon as possible.

 Contact Our Rhode Island Injury Lawyers Today

-If you suspect your transvaginal mesh operation has caused serious complications, you should seek legal assistance for our injury lawyers as soon as possible.
+If you suspect your transvaginal mesh operation has caused serious complications, you should seek legal assistance from our defective product lawyers as soon as possible.
 Even if you are unsure, the Providence, Rhode Island, defective transvaginal mesh attorneys of Gemma Law Associates, Inc., can review your case and advise you.
 Contact us today toll free or fill out our online form.